forsyde/forsyde-io/docs/usage/index.markdown

 nav_order: 2
 ---

-ForSyDe IO is mainly intended to be used as a library.
+ForSyDe IO is mainly intended to be used as a library and to be used by tools and tool developers.
  Both in conceptually and in supporting library implementations.
+ForSyDe IO is designed like this so that [different steps of the design flow]({{ site.projects.forsyde }}#our-vision) can share a common model.
 For the sake of convenience, there exists a thin CLI application built on top of ForSyDe IO for quick model-to-model transformations.
 You can find this tool in the ForSyDe IO repos with the name [_ConverSyDe_]({{site.baseurl}}/usage/conversyde).

 The supporting libraries should quick start you in: